drfurtado/ctbf/content/people/people.md

   # Choose which groups/teams of users to display.
   #   Edit `user_groups` in each user's profile to add them to one or more of these groups.
   user_groups:
-  - Principal Investigators
-  - Researchers
+  - Current Program Leaders
-  - Grad Students
-  - Administration
+  - Current Interns
-  - Visitors
+  - Current Volunteers
   - Alumni
 design:
   show_interests: false